greenpeace/eclean/README.md

 **Eclean identifies records you should delete or fix.
 This script does not change the original file, it parses an Engaging Networks csv and creates other csvs with the results.**

+This script is **fast**.
+It processes 4 queries over 1,300,000 records in about 11 seconds (in a laptop computer).
+Optionally it formats the files with one email address per line, ready to delete.

+How long will you take to do it using the classic process?
+Do the 4 queries, download the results in 4 separate csv files and remove the extra columns in each file?

 ## How to install

 * Download the .zip file for your operating system and unzip the executable binary file.